eekwedike/eekwedike.github.io/aboutme.md

 <h2>Introduction: </h2>
 <p>
-Emmanuel Ekwedike is a machine learning research scientist with strong data analytics skills.
-As a data scientist, his strengths help build better products and empower businesses to make sustainable decisions that increase profits and marketability.
+Emmanuel Ekwedike, Ph.D., is a Machine Learning Research Scientist and a collaborative problem-solver with 6+ years of research experience and a track record of delivering quality results in all facets of product development for businesses with either B2B or B2C business models.
+As a Machine Learning Research Scientist, his strengths help build better products and empower businesses to make sustainable business decisions.
 </p>

 <p>
-Emmanuel graduated with a Ph.D. in Operations Research and Financial Engineering from Princeton University.
-During graduate studies, he developed love and passion for working on interdisciplinary real-life problems that involve decision making.
-Before attending Princeton University, Emmanuel earned multiple degrees in Applied Mathematics from the City University of New York.
+Emmanuel's passion for solving interdisciplinary real-world problems that involve decision-making prompted him to study applied mathematics and Operations Research, the study of how to make good decisions with limited information in uncertain environments.
+Originally from Nigeria, he moved to the US when he was 18 and graduated from Princeton University with a Ph.D. and M.A in Operations Research and Financial Engineering, specializing in Machine Learning and Data Science.
+He also earned a master's degree in Applied mathematics from City College of New York and a bachelor's degree in mathematics from Brooklyn College, where he graduated Magna cum Laude.
 </p>

 <p>
 Emmanuel frequently travels the world looking at different cultures for inspiration to build useful context around data.
 Understanding people helps to bring data to life and builds a global approach to data science.
-Besides, He enjoys working on meaningful projects that not only focus on addressing the client's needs but also have a social impact.
-His passion for data science stems from the ability to create tools, products, and services that solve real-life problems.
+Besides, He enjoys working on meaningful projects that both address the client's needs and have a positive societal impact.
+His passion for data science stems from the ability to create tools, products, and services that solve interdisciplinary real-world problems.
 </p>